Open-Attestation/oa-verify/README.md

 # Open Attestation (Verify)

 The [Open Attestation (Verify)](https://github.com/Open-Attestation/oa-verify) repository is the codebase for the npm module that allows you to verify [wrapped document](/docs/developer-section/libraries/open-attestation#wrapping-documents) programmatically.
 This is useful if you are building your own API or web components.
-Some common use cases where you need this module:
+Some common use cases where you will need this module:

 - [Verifying a document](#verifying-a-document)
 - [Building custom verifier](#custom-verification)